L’Epicerie story

 When COVID-19 arrived, everything changed.

-We closed our cafés and scaled down to a smaller, take-away style bakery, inspired by the boulangeries de quartier of France — simpler, slower, and more connected to craft.
+It was time to scaled down to a smaller, take-away style bakery, inspired by the boulangeries de quartier of France — simpler, slower, and more connected to craft.

 Finding Balance Again